networkbiolab/WEoN/docs/use_instructions.rst

 app WEoN (Weighted Epigenetic Networks).
 To open WEoN, go to Cytoscape Apps menu, then click on WEoN to open it.

-We currently applied the method to *Droshophila melanogaster* due to a specific epigenetic code referred to the experimentally determined impact of post- traslational modifications on histones.
+WEoN use RNA-Seq data to filter out absent transcription factors from a distance-based reference network in addition with other optional data as DNase, Histone Marks and Methylation.
+We currently applied the method to *Droshophila melanogaster* due to a specific histone marks code that was experimentally determined, although the code can be modified by the user.
+The example data can be downloaded from `data`_.

 1. **Interface**